Blisto91/dxvk-wiki/Driver-support.md

 ## AMDVLK ([#578](https://github.com/doitsujin/dxvk/issues/578))
 - Make sure to run the latest version available.
 Before reporting issues with this driver, please confirm that the same issue also exists on the RADV driver.

+## Windows drivers
+- Unsupported.
+Any issues that are exclusive to Windows will be ignored.